JunghoSon/react-ajax-tutorial/README.md

     structured and when your data can be read from and written to.

     ?
-What file should be used for Database Rules? database.rules.json ‚úî  Database Rules for example-app-fd690 have been downloaded to database.rules.json.
+What file should be used for Database Rules? database.rules.json ?úî  Database Rules for example-app-fd690 have been downloaded to database.rules.json.
     Future modifications to database.rules.json will update Database Rules when you run firebase deploy.